 This includes being in possession of lit tobacco or any other lit substance in a form in which it could be smoked.

-Remember, you have a duty to ensure smoking does not take place in any enclosed public place or work place (even work vehicles).
+You are obliged to ensure smoking does not take place in any enclosed public place or work place.
+This includes work vehicles.

-As a premises owner you must not smoke in your enclosed premises, or allow others to do so, and you must display at least one “no smoking” sign.
+As a premises owner you must not smoke in your enclosed premises, or allow others to do so.
+You must display at least one “No smoking” sign.
 It is up to you where it is displayed and what it looks like.

-You can be given a fixed penalty of up to £150 or be fined up to £1000 for not displaying signs.
+You can be given a Fixed Penalty Notice of up to £150 or fined up to £1000 for not displaying signs.

 What are enclosed premises?